-Take some time, and think through some of your major responsibilities, and try to come up with just a few time blocks – don’t try to block everything.¬† Try them out for a week or two.¬† If things are quite fitting neatly into your time blocks, make some adjustments.
+Take some time, and think through some of your major responsibilities, and try to come up with just a few time blocks – don’t try to block everything.¬† Try them out for a week or two.¬† If things aren’t quite fitting neatly into your time blocks, make some adjustments.

 Let me know how it works out for you!